jimvickery/iphone_3in1_calculator/readme.md

 # iPhone-Calculator-3-in-1

-This iPhone app has three calculators in one: Tip, Investing and regular calculator.
+This iPhone app is a three in one calculator: Tip, Investing and regular calculator.

 This app was built with Swift using Xcode IDE.